kowaalczyk/docker-pyspark-dev/README.md

 ## Legal note

-This project is not associated or maintained by Apache Software Foundation.
+This project is neither maintained by nor associated with the Apache Software Foundation.

 Apache Hadoop, Hadoop, Apache, the Apache feather logo, and the Apache Hadoop project logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and other countries.